maxmurder/OpenEVA/_drafts/05-2017/GameState.md

 ##### Serialization

 Players will want some way to save their progress and to load privious games.
 Luckily since we have a compact data model for the game and will likely use mature database technology, serialization should be painless.
 I would like player saves to be serializable as JSON or some other human reabable format.
 As an open game there is no need to obfoscate our save data, users should have the freedom to edit or share their save games at will.
-Since we will be handling a relatively small amount of data I dont forsee running into storage contiraints or the need for heavy compression.
+Since we will be handling a relatively small amount of data I dont forsee running into too many storage contiraints or the need for heavy compression.

 ##### Conclusion